 Today we carry on with the battle of 3D software!
-Some of the most known software for rendering are Lumion and Vray.
+Some of the most known software for rendering are Lumion vs Vray.
 In our recent posts, we talked about the differences among many 3d software such as Lumion vs Enscape.
-In this blog post, we will come back to the latter one and compare between Lumion with Vray and which one is better for rendering your project?
+In this blog post, we will come back to the latter one and compare between Lumion vs Vray and which one is better for rendering your project?

 Lumion has shown so much progress in the past few years because in the beginning, the quality of the renders was low and unrealistic, but there were a lot of people using it because it’s easy to use and it guarantees fast results.
 Lumion is created to specialize in rendering, not for modeling.
 Besides it provides a rich library of objects such as textures, effects and realistic environments (desert, mountain, sea,..).
 It also allows you to render pictures, videos and even 360 panorama pictures.